Website Manager

 Q: Why are there no trash cans next to each of the fields?

-A: Trash cans are by the exits.
+A: Trash cans are located by the concession stand area.
 Trash cans near the fields can cause litter and safety issues.

 Q: The team I want my child on is full, but the coach is willing to add my child.
 Why can’t we just do that?

-A: There are 2 reasons.
-First, on a recreational team, coaches are forbidden to select their own players to prevent team stacking.
-Second, the coach may not have the overall division picture when you ask him.
+A: On a recreational team, coaches are not allowed to select their own players to prevent team stacking.
+Additionally, the coach may not have the overall division picture in mind when you contact him or her.
 There may teams in need of players.
 Also, in recreational soccer, players are guaranteed 50% play time during each match (assuming practice attendance, good health and good behavior), so a team playing 4v4 cannot have 9 players on their roster.

 Q: How can I find out about special clinics and camps sponsored by AIYS?

-A: We try to publicize all upcoming events on the website and in newsletters and emails.
+A: We try to publicize all upcoming events on the website, in newsletters, and emails.
 You can also check the bulletin boards at the field.

 Q: Who do I contact if I would like to coach a team?

-A: Sign up on the website under coach registration or email [email protected] .
-You will then be forwarded a link to complete your background check.
+A: Sign up on the website under volunteer registration or email [email protected].
+You will then be contacted with information needed to complete your background check and associated volunteer training.

 Q: Can I get educational information about coaching?